• Views 35

 Synopsis

-• This resource from the Paleontological Research Institute includes a video and a linked worksheet for students to complete a similar investigation on their own.
+• This math and science activity about photosynthesis and calculating the biomass of trees includes a video and a linked worksheet for students to complete a similar investigation on their own.

-• The video leads students through a fast-paced investigation to determine the mass of a tree and how much carbon dioxide a tree has absorbed in its lifetime.
+• The video leads students through a fast-paced investigation to determine the mass of a tree, where the mass comes from, and how much carbon dioxide a tree has absorbed in its lifetime.

-• In the video, students will learn where a tree’s mass comes from, what percentage of a tree is made up of carbon, how a tree’s biomass can be estimated using only the diameter of the tree’s trunk, and how to calculate the amount of carbon dioxide a tree has absorbed.
+• Students will learn what percentage of a tree is made up of carbon, how a tree’s biomass can be estimated using only the diameter of the tree’s trunk, and how to calculate the amount of carbon dioxide a tree has absorbed.

 Teaching Tips